-Management understand/follow project management protocols, methodology. management protocols Lack of training 'Tick box' approach taken Environmental Relating to the environmental consequences of progressing the council's strategic objectives Considering land use, recycling, pollution etc. and their associated costs and the time demands to resolve issues Programming Associate with the failure to plan/deliver/a programme of projects Issues in other areas of the programme impact on the project Ineffective programme management
+Project Management Associated with failure to understand/follow project management protocols, methodology.
+Lack of understanding of project management protocols Lack of training 'Tick box' approach taken Environmental Relating to the environmental consequences of progressing the council's strategic objectives Considering land use, recycling, pollution etc. and their associated costs and the time demands to resolve issues Programming Associate with the failure to plan/deliver/a programme of projects Issues in other areas of the programme impact on the project Ineffective programme management